uhasmicoda/MySeleniumNewRepo/New Text Document.md

 2 Jenkins configuration?

 In Jenkins, Global Tool Configuration is where we define tools that can be used by all jobs across the Jenkins instance, ensuring consistency and avoiding repetitive setup for each job.
 To configure these tools, we first go to Manage Jenkins → Global Tool Configuration, where we can set up essential tools like JDK, Maven, Git, Gradle, and Ant.
 For JDK, we define a name and either provide the installation path or let Jenkins install it automatically; jobs can then select the desired JDK version during build.
 Similarly, for Maven, we provide the Maven version name and path, or allow automatic installation, so jobs can use the configured Maven to build Java projects.
 In the Git section, we specify the path to the Git executable, enabling Jenkins to clone repositories for all jobs.
 Optional tools like Gradle and Ant can also be configured with their paths or automatic installation if a project requires them.
 Once saved, these global configurations are available in all jobs’ build steps or build environments, allowing jobs to select the required tool versions without manual configuration every time.
 This setup simplifies project builds, maintains uniformity, and reduces configuration errors across Jenkins jobs.

 3 Write a condition to execute my suite on every Sunday 3pm, in Jenkins?

+* 3 * * 7 AM
+0 15 * * 7 PM

 4 How you are scheduling build and if you want to schedule the build at 2pm USA timing what is the approach.

+In my project, I schedule builds in Jenkins using the “Build periodically” option under the configuration section.
+We use a CRON expression to set the exact timing for execution.
+For example, if I want to schedule the build at 2 PM USA time, I first convert that time to my local server time zone — because Jenkins follows the server’s system time.
+Once converted, I write the corresponding CRON schedule, such as H 0 2 * * or any matching format, depending on the server location.
+This ensures the build automatically runs at 2 PM USA time without manual triggering.
+I also make sure the time zone setting in Jenkins or on the system aligns with the required region to avoid timing mismatches.

 5 How you executed script in Jenkins ?

+In my project, I execute automation scripts in Jenkins by integrating my testing framework, such as TestNG with Maven or Gradle.
+First, I configure a Jenkins job and connect it with my project’s GitHub repository so that Jenkins automatically pulls the latest code whenever a build is triggered.
+Then, under the Build section, I specify the Maven command like mvn clean test to execute my test scripts.
+I can run the job manually by clicking Build Now, or schedule it automatically using a CRON expression.
+Once the execution is done, Jenkins generates test reports like TestNG reports, JUnit reports, or HTML reports, which help us track the build and test results directly from the Jenkins dashboard.

 6 Explain your daily interaction wrt GitHub?